Promotion should not be the first real test of a digital product.

 Where HoneKit fits

-HoneKit is built for this quiet pre-promotion stage: not growth hacks, not platform promises, but practical readiness checks for small digital-download launches.
+HoneKit is built for this quiet pre-promotion stage: not growth hacks, not platform guarantees, but practical readiness checks for small digital-download launches.

 HoneKit is a downloadable template bundle.
 Purchase and delivery are handled by Gumroad; support questions use HoneKit Support at [email protected].